Things to remember

 - Person-to-person contact:

-- Exposure can occur through respiratory droplets -- when an infected person coughs or sneezes, similar to how flu and other respiratory viruses spread.
+- Exposure can occur through respiratory droplets -- when an infected person coughs, sneezes, sings, or talks.
+This is similar to how flu and other respiratory viruses spread.

 - Infected surfaces or objects: